Updated: Mar 2, 2022

-My guest is Jesse Fox.
-Jesse is an actor, director and theatre-maker based in London.
+Today's guest is Jesse Fox, an actor, director and theatre-maker based in London.
 He trained on the Collaborative and Devised Theatre BA Acting course at the Royal Central School of Speech and Drama, where he’s now a regular Visiting Lecturer.

 Jesse is the co-founder of the devised theatre company, Engineer Theatre Collective, which creates stories based on interview-led research processes, through highly collective working methods, using actor improvisation as a means of creating text, and a strong emphasis on design elements, such as sound and lighting.